kmadrazo1985/sdd630/SDD-630Activity1.md

 <p style="text-align: justify;">
 ➤ <strong>Calm / Headspace:</strong>Focus on mindfulness and meditation but do not support interactive communication or role-based networking.

-No existing platform blends community building, structured support, and role-based engagement the way KenHealthPost does.
+&emsp;&emsp;No existing platform blends community building, structured support, and role-based engagement the way KenHealthPost does.

 **6. What makes your idea different from existing solutions?**

 <p style="text-indent: 2em; text-align: justify;">
-  KenHealthPost is distinct in several key ways:</p>
+  &emsp;&emsp;KenHealthPost is distinct in several key ways:</p>

 <p style="text-align: justify;">
 ➤ <strong>Mental Health-first Social Network: </strong>Rather than adding mental health features to an existing network, KenHealthPost is purpose-built for mental wellness, from the UI to the user roles.</p>